 The Golden Briefcase is awarded to the Chapter that achieves the highest score in:

 • Attendance and sports performance at C4C Weekend

-UCI C4C gives us the opportunity to represent The Paul Merage School of Business in the community through three philanthropies: Special Olympics, Junior Achievement, and Habitat for Humanity.
+C4C gives us the opportunity to represent The Paul Merage School of Business in the community through three philanthropies: Special Olympics, Junior Achievement, and Second Harvest Food Bank.
 Challenge for Charity looks to become the guiding force in the effort to develop a close-knit family that needs to exist at a small business school.
 We look to involve the entire community (students, administration, faculty) in our philanthropic efforts and participation in C4C Weekend at Stanford.

 |The mission of Special Olympics Southern California is to provide sports training and competition in a variety of Olympic-type sports for Southern California children and adults with intellectual disabilities, providing them with opportunities to develop physical fitness, demonstrate courage, experience joy and share their gifts, skills and friendship with their families, other athletes and the community.|

 |The world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 The Junior Achievement of Orange County programs help prepare young people for the real world by showing them how to generate wealth and effectively manage it, how to create jobs which make their communities more robust, and how to apply entrepreneurial thinking to the workplace.
 Junior Achievement’s unique approach allows volunteers from the community to deliver curriculum while sharing their experiences with students.|